 Writing for an academic or organizational blog can be used to explore topics of interest or reflect on educational and clinical experiences.12 Writing a blog post may be a helpful exercise for trainees with limited writing and research experience.
 Some journals—such as Health Affairs and BMJ—have blogs and encourage guest authorship.
 Moreover, writing for a blog offers learners an opportunity to engage in online educational scholarship, gain academic confidence, and grow their CV’s.

-Harvard Medical School Global Academy has blogging opportunities
+Harvard Medical School Postgraduate Medical Education has blogging opportunities

 available for credentialed health professionals.